kaimashimo/kaimashimo.github.io/en/pages/index.md

 ---
 ## Welcome to my website!

-We are moving again
+This is a space for me to showcase a little bit of what I've done and the skills I've picked up over the last couple of years.

-While it's a little bare, this is a space for me to showcase a little bit of what I've done and the skills I've picked up over the last couple of years.
+I love learning new skills and practicing them.
+This site is also an experimentation zone for me to learn front-end-related programming.

 I'm passionate about using technology to help others.
 Feel free to check out my portfolio or some of my writing and enjoy your stay!